itsalinazarpour/Mapty/README.md

 - **Using Mapty Icons** instead of just normal points on the map
 - **Geocode location** from coordinates and display it on the workout list
 - **Display weather** for workout time and place
+- Click on popup, **move map** to corresponding popup
+- Map Zoom and View control

 ## Built with